 An average of six civic educators and one county coordinator are recruited for each county as well as a special category of civic educators targeting Persons Living With Disabilities (PWDs).
 Additionally, marginalised areas are allocated an average of three extra civic educators as part of affirmative action measures.

 County coordinators undergo a one-week comprehensive civic education and Training of Trainers (ToT) course after which they are tasked with training the civic educators on the same.
 All these activities are undertaken with technical support, guidance and supervision of Uraia personnel.
 The civic educators also undergo regular capacity building and refresher courses.

 The key task of the county coordinators is to provide oversight to the work of civic educators.
 Specifically, they are required to assist the civic educators access the different community groups who are potential beneficiaries of the civic education programme.
 They also assist the civic educators to access and engage with the duty bearers in their civic education work.
 They are also responsible for quality control, regular monitoring and reporting on the progress of civic education work undertaken in the county.

 Scope of work for the Civic Educators

-The civic educators are tasked with identifying and training organized groups and community members at the constituency level.
+The civic educators are tasked with identifying and training organised groups and community members at the constituency level.
 They are required to jointly develop a flexible training schedule based on the availability of the group/community members.
-The trainings are usually conducted at the premises where the groups meet for cost effectiveness in implementation of the programme.
-The training sessions are usually set to last between 2 to 3 hours based on the curriculum.
+The training is usually conducted at the premises where the groups meet for cost effectiveness in implementation of the programme.
+The training sessions are usually set to last between two to three hours, based on the curriculum.
 The training schedules are then used to guide the implementation of the weekly civic education sessions.
 The civic educators are usually tasked with undertaking a minimum of two training sessions per day each week.
 They are also required to liaise with other ongoing civic education efforts in the region for synergy and to avoid duplication and wastage of resources.